 The Bandama Caldera is around 2,000 years old, and was created by a volcanic explosion which formed this magnificent crater.
 Inside and around the area you’ll also see many native plants and trees to the island.

 The Bandama was named after a Flemmish trader named Daniel van Damme who planted the first wine vineyards here in the 16th century.
-On your drive up to go hiking on Gran Canaria you’ll notice several wineries around the Gran Canaria Volcano that still carry on the tradition Van Damme started here.
+On your drive up to the Caldera de Bandama, you’ll notice several wineries around the Gran Canaria Volcano that still carry on the tradition Van Damme started here.

 Have any questions on the Pico de Bandama, or want to share more information on what to do in Gran Canaria?
 Leave us a comment below!